jscanzoni/mongosh-automated-job-example/README.md

-# MongoDB Script Example
+# Mongosh Automated Job Example

 ## About

-This repository contains a MongoDB script that performs the following tasks:
-1. Connects to a MongoDB database.
-2. Inserts five documents into a `source` collection with random integer values.
-3. Creates an index on the `type` field.
-4. Aggregates the sum of values by `type` and merges the results into a `destination` collection, using `type` as the `_id`.
+This repository provides an example of how to execute a JavaScript file using `mongosh` instead of the MongoDB driver, and how it can be scheduled using cron.
+The purpose of this script is to demonstrate a basic MongoDB operation involving data insertion, database maintenance, and summarization via the aggregation framework.

-## Script Explanation
+## Example Script Explanation

 The script `generate_and_sum.js` does the following:
 - Connects to the MongoDB database using a specified connection string and namespace.